kaustpradalab/research-handboook/Writerside/topics/Tools-and-Applications-to-aid-your-research.md

 Explore more about zotero: <https://www.zotero.org/support/>

-Tips⚠️: Only install the plugins you need and keep your paper collections clear.
+Tips⚠️: Only install the plugins you need and keep your paper collections clear. **Don't be a glutton for punishment by attempting to download all the plugins and archive all the papers.**